A Culturally Relevant Writing Curriculum for Ojibwe Adolescents

 The research question addressed was what would a culturally relevant writing curriculum look like for Ojibwe adolescents?
 The goal of this research was to examine how best practice in writing instruction combines with culturally relevant teaching practices for Ojibwe adolescents to promote ownership of the writing process, especially the prewriting and revising stages.
 Building upon the work of Culham, Fletcher, Gallagher, Peha, Spandel, and Zolbrod, the author created a writing curriculum in the form of a teacher handbook with mini lessons, mentor texts, anchor charts, graphic organizers, and assessments to enable teachers to quickly and easily implement a culturally relevant writer’s workshop with 6 Traits vocabulary for Ojibwe students.
 Included for each item is a summary, teaching notes, rationale for inclusion and reflection on significance.

 Netland, Gail Marie, "A Culturally Relevant Writing Curriculum for Ojibwe Adolescents" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 173.